rezyious/notes/rust/rust.md

     }
 ```

-This example also shows how match statements work because in the first example, it only prints Not much blue.
+This example also shows how match statements work because in the first example, it only prints "Not much blue".
 But
 first also has “not much green.” **A match statement always stops when it finds a match and doesn’t check the rest.**
 This is a good example of code that compiles well but is probably not the code you want.<br/>